Roshan-Tadadikar/Palindrome-Birthday/README.md

 # Palindrome-Birthday

+#Hey there want to check if your birthdate is pallindrome or not??

+Then you're at the right place!!

-this site will tell you, if your birthdate is a palindrome
+This site will tell you, if your birthdate is a palindrome

-Tech Stack used: HTML CSS JS
+Tech Stack used:

+HTML

+CSS

+JS